 20 Essentials To Keep In Your Car

 This is something that many drivers don’t think about, but a high-vis vest is a must, especially in the dark.
-If you breakdown or are in an accident, and you end up having to stand by the roadside or walk along a road, a high-vis vest will let other road users know you are there.
+If you breakdown or are in an accident and end up having to stand by the roadside or walk along a road, a high-vis vest will let other road users know you're there.

 A basic first aid kit is handy in case you need a patch up in an emergency situation, or if you need to deal with any minor injuries that happen in the course of driving or repairing a car.

 Flat batteries happen, especially in winter.
 And every driver should carry jump leads.
-You never know when you, or another unprepared motorist, might need them.
+You never know when you or another unprepared motorist might need them.
 You should also be confident you know how to use them.
-If you are in anyway unsure, wait for a professional or ask a fellow motorist.
+If you're in anyway unsure, wait for a professional or ask a fellow motorist.

-A flashlight, with working batteries, means it will be a lot easier to change a tyre, look under the bonnet or do anything else required in an emergency situation.
-You can also get magnetic flashlights, which stick to your car, so if you are on your own, you can get on with whatever you’re doing hands-free.
+A flashlight, with working batteries, means it will be a lot easier to change a tyre, look under the bonnet, or do anything else required in an emergency situation.
+You can also get magnetic flashlights that stick to your car, so if you're on your own, you can get on with whatever you’re doing hands-free.

-This is Ireland, where it rains.
+This is Ireland.
+It rains here.
 A lot.
-So an umbrella or waterproof jacket is essential in case you need to stand outside the car, attempt any external repairs, or walk to a garage.
+So, an umbrella or waterproof jacket is essential in case you need to stand outside the car, attempt any external repairs, or walk to a garage.